 We welcome Dolores Singletary, Director of the Work Ready program to Poverty’s Edge.
-Dolores has been serving as the Director of the Work Ready program since 2008 and has worked for CACLV since 2005.
+Dolores has been serving as the Director of the Work Ready program since 2008 and has worked for Community Action since 2005.
 Thank you for contributing!

 Some years ago I worked in a very busy environment that involved multiple retail establishments and property management.
 This particular business had a very high volume of public traffic and the environment in general was hectic and chaotic.
 One of the part-time employees of the business was a young man who happened to be a welfare recipient while attending a trade school for mechanical repairs.
 One day this young man was asked to pick up a payment from one of the vendors and deliver it to the management office, which he did.